Config Utility

 Write Mapping to local file

-files in the current directory and allow you to select which file to use.
-It's then read into the Re-Mapper device and you should see the mapping immediately on the output.
+Lists all *.yaml files in the current directory and lets you select one.
+The selected mapping is loaded into the device RAM immediately.
 Remember to write to flash if you want it to be permanent.

 Reset Mapping

-Resets the mapping (in RAM) to map 1:1 from the input to the output.
+Resets the mapping in RAM to a straight 1:1 pass-through from input to output.

 Read Status

-Displays details about the current input DMX stream, how many frames have been received since power cycle, and what the frame rate currently is (based on reads from last second).
+Displays details about the current DMX input stream: how many frames have been received since power-up, and the current frame rate (based on the last second).

 Quit

 Quits the application.
-You can also just close the application, or unplug the device.
+You can also close the window or unplug the device.